zwihawks/PredictingMomentaryCog/README.md

 2. Data analyzed in current study (cleanData.rds).
 3. Analysis (BayesianPrediction.Rmd) and visualization (VisualizeResults.R) code.
 4. Functions sourced by analysis (BayesianPredictionFuncs.R) and visualization (VisualizeResultsFuncs.R) code.
-5. Data (analyzed using code in 3 & 4, above) and results for conditional models re-estimated with counts of careless and missing responses among between-person predictors (Secondary_analysis.zip).
+5. Data and results for conditional models re-estimated with counts of careless and missing responses among between-person predictors (Secondary_analysis.zip).
+Data were analyzed using code in (3) and (4), above.

 #### Additional notes: